 To use the Application Default Credentials it is necessary to make a small change to the Instance Template when you create your GCP instances Google Cloud Platform Configuration.

-Please note this method will only work for Elasticsearch 6.0 clusters.
+This method will only work for Elasticsearch 6.x clusters.
 If you are using an earlier Elasticsearch version you will need to upgrade first.

 Create an instance template with access to Storage API:

 When creating an Instance Template, under Identity and API access you need to set either: Allow full access to all Cloud APIs or Set access for each API and select Read Write under Storage